 In 2013, after years of undiagnosed illness in our family, we became alarmed at the realization that the degradation of our health was due to multiple tick-borne infections, including Lyme disease.
-Who knew that the bite of a single tick could do so much damage?
+Who knew that the bite of a single tick could cause so much damage?
 How is it that we were not aware of the risks, prevention measures, and the signs and symptoms of disease?
-My husband and I had worked as outdoor professionals (Forestry, Wildlife and Wildland Fire Fighting) for our entire careers.
-We were routinely exposed in tick habitat through both work and recreational pursuits.
+My husband and I had worked as outdoor professionals (Forestry, Wildlife Biology & Wildland Fire Fighting) for our entire careers.
+We were routinely exposed in tick habitat through both work and recreational pursuits, as well as travel.
 Why wasn’t this information being shared in our schools, workplace, medical offices or communities?
 Why weren’t there better diagnostics or access to care from knowledgeable professionals in our state?
-We discovered that the issues surrounding Lyme and other tick-borne diseases affects far too many Coloradans and that risk, prevention and recognition of these diseases is not common knowledge in our region of the country.
+We discovered that the issues surrounding Lyme and other tick-borne diseases affect far too many Coloradans and that risk, prevention and recognition of these diseases is not common knowledge in our region of the country.
 This lack of knowledge led to years of pain and suffering that changed my life and the lives of my husband and children.
 We are determined to make a difference for others!

 As we began to heal, we initially formed the group “Biting Back: Elevating Tick Awareness in Colorado” dedicated to elevating awareness in our local community.
 Through private funds and generous donations from family and friends we hosted awareness events with the partnership of Lyme advocate and friend, Nancy Wrigley, and provided educational and safety programs in schools and for the US Forest Service, distributed resource materials to outdoor education groups, medical providers, and our local paper.
-We formed relationships with our local health department, Chaffee County Public Health, to work together to educate our community.
+We formed relationships with our local Chaffee County Public Health Department to work together to educate our community.
 Through sponsorship with Lyme Disease Association, Inc., we were able to host “Lyme & Other Tick-Borne Diseases: 1st Rocky Mountain Forum” to bring awareness to a higher level in Colorado and throughout the Rocky Mountains in May of 2016.

 There continues to be conflicting information about the risk of infection and how best to treat Lyme and other tick-borne diseases.
 Widespread belief is that many of these diseases do not occur in Colorado.
 Lack of research, inventory and surveillance efforts in Colorado has left gaps of knowledge about the prevalence and risk from ticks and diseases for our state.
-Colorado has a shortage of medical care providers with experience in recognition, diagnosis and treatment of Lyme and other tick-borne diseases.
+Many medical care providers in Colorado lack experience and training in recognition, diagnosis and treatment of Lyme and other tick-borne diseases.

-Prevention is the most effective means to avoid tick-borne illnesses; and access to accurate, timely diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.
+Prevention is the most effective means to avoid tick-borne illnesses; and access to timely, accurate diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.

-Our goal is to provide education, information and awareness necessary for individuals to protect themselves from exposure, recognize the diseases, and to advocate for themselves, their families and their pets when faced with an infection no matter where they live, recreate or travel.
+Our goal is to provide the education, information, and awareness necessary for individuals to protect themselves from exposure, recognize the diseases, and to advocate for themselves, their families and their pets when faced with an infection no matter where they live, work, recreate or travel.